Climb Gear Reviews Travelogues

 How do I know if my indoor climbing shoes are the right size?

-The best way to find the right size climbing shoes is to trial a variety of shoes.
+The best way to find the right size climbing shoes is to try out a variety of shoes.
 Tip Take note of each brand, model and make each time you rent shoes at your climbing gym.

 Do I need durable rubber for an indoor climbing shoe?

-It you want a workhorse training shoe, then go for a shoe with durable rubber.
-If you want a true performance pony, choose a shoe that has a sensitive, sticky sole as this will assist you pushing your climbing grades.
+Generally, yes, all climbing shoes have some level of rubber sole.
+If you want a tough, long-lasting climbing shoe, then go for a shoe with durable rubber.
+These will last a long time, but will be less flexible and take longer to break in.
+If you want a true performance shoe, choose a shoe that has a sensitive, sticky sole as this will assist you pushing your climbing grades.
+These will be more flexible but may wear thin sooner than others.

 You Might Also Like